Brooklyn Immersionists: Neighborhood-centered renaissance

-Underscoring the ecological depth of the immersionist movement in The Williamsburg Avant-Garde, Bradley states that the community not only shifted the center of New York's creativity towards Brooklyn, but significantly helped to change the discourse of the arts in New York from a conceptual play of surfaces to deep, living immersion: "In many ways, Immersionism was the next stage of evolution of the New York art scene, which had evolved from the rationalist works of figures like conceptual artist Joseph Kosuth (b.
+Underscoring the ecological depth of the immersionist movement in The Williamsburg Avant-Garde, Bradley states that the community not only shifted the center of New York's creativity towards Brooklyn, but significantly helped to change the discourse of the arts in New York from a conceptual play of surfaces to living immersion: "In many ways, Immersionism was the next stage of evolution of the New York art scene, which had evolved from the rationalist works of figures like conceptual artist Joseph Kosuth (b.
 1945) or minimalist Donald Judd (1928–94) to the postmodern rebellion of the 1980s...
-As some of the early theorists of Immersionism stated, ‘[Immersionists] helped to shift cultural protocols away from cold, postmodern cynicism, towards something a whole lot warmer: immersive, mutual world construction.'"
+As some of the early theorists of Immersionism stated, ‘[The Immersionists] helped to shift cultural protocols away from cold, postmodern cynicism, towards something a whole lot warmer: immersive, mutual world construction.'"

 While creative districts in New York had begun to emerge in Manhattan's West Village in 1900, Harlem in the 1920s and 30s, the East Village in the 1950s, SoHo in the 1960s and 70s, and reemerged in the East Village in the 1980s, Williamsburg's Immersionist community gave rise to a renaissance that not only took root outside Manhattan, but spread to an entire borough three times its size.
 This was a significant shift celebrated as early as 1993 in the exhibition, Out of Town: The Williamsburg Paradigm, curated by Jonathan Fineberg for the Krannert Art Museum at the University of Illinois.

+Fakeshop's Multiple Dwelling, Williamsburg, Brooklyn 1998.